netlob/magiscore/docs/_pages/terms.md

 ### Governing Law

-This EULA agreement, and any dispute arising out of or in connection with this EULA agreement, shall be governed by and construed in accordance with the laws of <span class="country">af</span>.
+This EULA agreement, and any dispute arising out of or in connection with this EULA agreement, shall be governed by and construed in accordance with the laws of <span class="country">NL</span>.

+### Other EULA's
+By using this software you agree to <a href="https://magister.nl/gebruiksvoorwaarden" target="_blank">Magister's terms of use</a>.